Sales of audio books are increasing steadily and point to a bright future

 In the case of KU, exclusivity is also a huge issue for many authors who shudder at being totally dependent on Amazon.

-Audiobooks offer an opportunity for self-publishing authors to extend their sales potential, and at the same time, diversify revenue streams.
+An audio version offers an opportunity for self-publishing authors to extend their sales potential, and at the same time, diversify revenue streams.

 Well, only a little at present as it is really an Amazon Audible and Apple iTunes dominated retail market.
 However, in the future, this may change.